Gláucio (footballer, born 1975): Netherlands and Brazil

 Gláucio started his career at Portuguesa.
 He moved to Feyenoord in December 1994.
 He moved back to Flamengo for 1996 season.
 He moved back to Netherlands for Excelsior Rotterdam in November 1996.
 He played his last game in Netherlands for Feyenoord in September 1997.
 He then returned to Brazil again for Guarani and América (RJ).

 Spain and Brazil

 Glaucio played for Rayo Vallecano in La Liga for 2000–01 and 2001–02 season.
 He then played for Corinthians Alagoano.

 Brazil and Asia

 Glaucio moved to Qatari league in September 2003.
 After a short spell at Internacional and Paulista, he moved to Japan for Avispa Fukuoka in March 2005.
-He then back to Paulista, and signed a one-year contract with São Caetano in July 2007.
+He then went back to Paulista, and signed a one-year contract with São Caetano in July 2007.
 In January 2008, he moved to Al-Salmiya and back to Brazil in July.

 Glaucio moved to Oeste from Vitória in 2010 and retired as a professional player in May the same year.